Aalyahmonday/ytbplus/FAQ.md

 ***
 ### Q: How many App ID does uYouPlus take?
 (AltStore)
-❖ When sideloading uYouPlus via AltStore, uYouPlus will take 5 App IDs by default.
-However, uYouPlus actually doesn't need that much App IDs, **just one App ID is enough**.
-Simply select **Remove App Extensions** when AltStore asks you.
-Don't worry, removing App Extensions doesn't affect the function of uYouPlus.
+❖ When sideloading uYouPlus via AltStore, uYouPlus will take 3 App IDs by default.
+One app IDs for the app itself, and two app IDs for [Open in YouTube Extensions](https://github.com/CokePokes/YoutubeExtensions/).
+See [